"Coffee fuelled discussions at 3 am". 4th October 2021.

 So what is the name of this raising of expectations in order to disappoint.
 In this room it will replay sometime future, made more explicit with the additional statement (not a question) "That's not what you were hoping for."

-He asks me - "What do you want to use this time for"?
+And then he asks, what do you want to use this time for?

 I've just said it would be perfect!